Fe-Mu/SOS-listener/README.md

 2. Tap on the "Send-SOS" or "Silent-SOS" button in the new popup window
 3. A Silent-SOS with the following message will be sent:
 > --Silent Emergency-SOS--
-> I need help!, DO NOT CALL BACK!!, please send help to my location!
+> I need help! , DO NOT CALL BACK! , please send help to my location!

 ## Activate the Quick-Call Emergency-Buttons